The Norwex Mop – Is it worth the price?

 I would rather wash toilets.

 As much as I dislike cleaning floors, I LOVE the way clean floors feel.
-Nothing screams “Deja, your house is filthy!”, like grit, crumbs and hair sticking to my feet.
-And do we have hair!
-We don’t have a dog, but we do have a cat, and even worse, 3 girls with long, thick hair.
-There are hairy dust bunnies everywhere in this house.
+Nothing screams “Your house is filthy!” like grit, crumbs and hair sticking to my feet.

 Generally, I like to get every room in the house done in one fell swoop – both the sweeping and washing.
 None of this, “one room today, and another room tomorrow”, otherwise I’d never have that “Ahhh, clean floors.” feeling.
-This is a problem though, because it’s a BIG job, and I have a tendency to get distracted… usually by one of 4 kids needing something from mommy.
+This is a problem though, because it’s a BIG job.

 I also like to have a quick way to clean my open concept kitchen/living room/crumb covered dining room floors, when a friend phones and says “I’m coming for coffee in 5 minutes!”